muvildan/Full-stack-data-visualisation-app/README.md

 I am an employer who has recently been getting low traffic and candidates in some of the open roles of my careers website.
 I need, hence, to generate a metrics visualisation tool to base my future decisions on data and not just on feelings.

 After doing some research, I've realised that I would like to start off by analizing the impact of doing a LinkedIn post of my highest-prio roles once a week.
-The final objective is to understand wheter it is worth it or not to pay for our LinkedIn Premium subscription.
+The final objective is to understand whether it is worth it or not to pay for our LinkedIn Premium subscription.

 Some of the metrics I will be studying are: new visitors, full scroll downs on the target page, apply button hovers, apply button clicks, application form interactions, and application submissions.